mm-crj/psychopy-geometric-illusuions/README.md

 This repo will only contain the finished executables and other experimental details, follow the developement of the underlying geom_illusion_2d python package or creation of the binaries [here](https://github.com/mm-crj/geom_illusion_2d).

 ## To do list
 [] Track all the used libraries and update the requirements.
+[] create and upload the whole python package to PyPi.
 [x] Find a suitable freezing package for 1-click excecutable creation.
 Probably can use  [PyInstaller](https://www.pyinstaller.org/) as suggested [here](https://hackernoon.com/the-one-stop-guide-to-easy-cross-platform-python-freezing-part-1-c53e66556a0a)
 [] Test the v0.1 executable for windows.